StetHD/scala-bindgen/README.md

 ### Examples

+The necessary help screen:

+    $ scala-bindgen --help

+Generate bindings for ``getopt.h`` on a given output directory:

+    $ mkdir -p fake/src
+    $ scala-bindgen -O fake/src test/getopt.h

+Same as before, but passes the include directory to ``Clang``:

+    $ mkdir -p fake/src
+    $ scala-bindgen -O fake/src getopt.h -- -I test

-Tries to find ``stdlib.h`` in the current directory and, if not successful, tries on "well known" locations.
-Generates bindings on the current directory, on file ``stdlib.scala``:
+Tries to find ``stdlib.h`` in the current directory and, if not successful, tries on "well known locations".
+Generates bindings on the current directory, on file ``stdlib.scala``.
+Passes ``--verbose`` flag a number of times so that it increases the logging level, displaying which "well known locations" are those:

-    $ scala-bindgen stdlib.h
+    $ scala-bindgen -vvv stdlib.h

 Same as above, but defines a package name for the generated bindings: